Perl/PPCs/ppcs/ppc0022-metaprogramming.md

 Returns a meta-symbol object instance to represent the symbol within the package, if such a symbol exists.
 If not either `undef` is returned or an exception is thrown.

+**Optionally on globs** If globs are also supported, then the `$name` can be expressed without a sigil to obtain a metaglob instead of a metasymbol.

 #### `add_symbol`

 ```perl